fractal-solutions/skywarrior/README.md

 ```
 *(Note: Replace `https://github.com/fractal-solutions/skywarrior.git` with the actual repository URL if it's hosted elsewhere.)*

+You can also simply download this repo 👆🏾

 ### 2. Run the Game Executable

 The game requires a backend server to run.
 We provide pre-built executables for Windows and Linux.